Migrate from a native connector to a custom connector

 After completing the migration steps, verify that everything works as expected:

 - Search in Glean for content that was previously only available through the native connector.
-Confirm it appears as a result from the custom datasource.
+Confirm it appears as a result from the custom connector.

 - Test with users who have different permission levels to verify that document-level access controls are working correctly.

-- Confirm that agents referencing the new datasource return the expected results.
+- Confirm that agents referencing the new connector return the expected results.

-- Check the custom datasource status using the debug status endpoint to verify that documents are indexed and processing is complete.
+- Check the custom connector status using the debug status endpoint to verify that documents are indexed and processing is complete.